Economic Growth, Cycles and Policy

 The agent then faces the following optimization problem:

-At the optimum, the Euler/Tancency condition (the point where a consumer has perfectly balanced their budget to get the maximum possible satisfaction) must hold:
+At the optimum, the Euler/Tangency condition (the point where a consumer has perfectly balanced their budget to get the maximum possible satisfaction) can be derived with the following Lagrangian:

 Intuition: